-Japanese Phrase/Quote About Life For Tattoo In 100% Accurate Japanese letters – Poem (Haiku) 1
+Japanese Verse About Life For Tattoo In 100% Accurate Japanese letters – Poem (Haiku) 1

-A Japanese phrase/quote about life from probably the most famous Haiku (Japanese poem) for your Japanese letter tattoo is available for an instant download and you have 3 impressive writing styles to choose from.
-The script is written and verified by a native Japanese and your favourite tattoo artist dose not need to know any Japanese.
+A Japanese verse about life from probably the most famous Haiku (Japanese poem) for your Japanese letter tattoo is available for instant download and you have 3 writing styles to choose from.
+The script is verified by a native Japanese speaker and your favourite tattoo artist dose not need to know any Japanese.

 夏草や 兵どものが 夢の跡